filipw/collapse/README.md

 # Collapse - a command line orchestrator for Q#

-Collapse is a command line utility making it easier to orchestrate running Q# programs either on local simulator or in Azure Quantum.
+Collapse is a command line utility making it easier to orchestrate running Q# programs either on local simulators (including QIR) or in Azure Quantum.

 # License